Of Giant Teacups and Iconic Nodding Donkeys

 A stone throw’s away from civilisation – where the asphalt meets pristine rainforests – wooden longhouses stand tall and proud amongst lush greenery.
 Take a tour around the timber homes and venture out through the trails in search of spectacular waterfalls and serene plunge pools.

 Built in 1991, the Billionth Barrel Monument resides along the beach in Seria and is a symbol of achievement in Brunei’s oil production.
 Commemorating the accomplishment in its name, the iconic structure stands tall and proud for all to see.
 This landmark is situated on the beach in Seria that boasts of beautiful sunsets and glimpses of oil rigs in the distant horizon.

 Luagan Lalak Recreation Park

-Some people will argue that you can see the best sunsets at the park.
-Others visit the park to get away from all the hustle and noise from town.
-With wooden walkways and beautiful sunsets when the weather is right, experience the kind of peace that only nature can bring at the Luagan Lalak Recreation Park.
-The park sits atop an alluvial freshwater swamp and gives the illusion of mirror-like water and during dry season, the water gives way to reveal a bank of beautiful sedges.
+Some people will argue that you can see the best sunsets at this park.
+While others visit the park to get away from all the hustle and noise from town.
+With wooden walkways and beautiful sunsets when the weather is right, experience the kind of peace that only nature can bring at Luagan Lalak Recreation Park.
+The park sits atop an alluvial freshwater swamp and gives the illusion of mirror-like water, and during dry season, the water gives way to reveal a bank of beautiful sedges.
 This park is as picturesque as it can be so don’t forget to snap some photos while you’re there!